frason88/Project-Eat-R/README.md

 # Project-Eat-R
-Visualizing restaurant food with Augmented Reality capabilities on a click of a button.
+Visualizing restaurant food with Augmented Reality capabilities with a click of a button.